ibm-cloud-docs/resiliency/example-iks-dr-design.md

 ## Option Two - Active / Active deployment
 {: #iks-dr-option-two}
 An alternative option, which is in effect a high availability option, is to run two clusters, in two different regions, in an active-active deployment.
-Option two provides the lowest possible RTO / RPO, though can be complex to set up and manage.
+Option two provides the lowest possible RTO / RPO, but increases operational costs.

 ### How it works
 {: #iks-dr-how-it-works-option-two}

 Using this option, you deploy a second IBM Kubernetes Service cluster into the second region of your choice.
 The two clusters must be identical in terms of build and configuration.
 Users access the workloads on the clusters through a Global Load Balancer, which is provisioned with IBM Cloud Internet Services (CIS).
 From the outset, both clusters are serving user requests.
 Since load is spread across the two clusters, each cluster is configured to bear half the user load under normal circumstances.
 However, autoscaling must be configured to allow the clusters to grow to handle full capacity to cope with an outage on the other.

+An alternate deployment model under this option is Active / Hot Standby.
+Here, the active cluster handles all user requests.
+If a failure is detected in the active cluster, connections are directed to the hot standby.
+{: note}

 Care must be taken to help ensure that both clusters maintain the same configuration and workload versions (best configured through continuous delivery practices).